 The Town has entered into several Public Works Agreements (PWA's) with developers for projects within the Town.
-Approximately 926 residential and commercial units in various locations are allocated sewer and water services.
-These allocations are granted from existing wastewater treatment facilities.
+Approximately 578 water and sewer allocations have been reserved under PWA agreements from the existing wastewater treatment facilities for either residential or commercial development.
 In each case, developers have paid fees to reserve capacity.

 To ensure that the developers associated with the PWA's satisfy their obligations under their respective agreements, the Town required the issuance of letters of credit for various amounts.
-These letters of credit remained unused and totaled \$4,133,464, as of June 30, 2011.
+These letters of credit remained unused and totaled \$4,102,963, as of June 30, 2012.